anonymousthing/Agent/README.md

 For more information, please see the [instruction manual](http://www.samuco.net/ilab/manual.pdf)

 ###Purpose
+Agents are lightweight servers that easily allow experiments to be seamlessly embedded in a variety of systems such as edX, Blackboard, Moodle etc.

-An agent is designed to provide a way of ‘modifying broker behaviour’ without making any changes to the broker source code.
+They provide a way of ‘modifying broker behaviour’ without making any changes to the broker source code.
 This is useful for access control and keeping the system stable.
-The agent is designed to work with [modern service brokers](https://github.com/ShadovvMoon/Broker)
+The agent is designed to work with [modern service brokers](https://github.com/ShadovvMoon/Broker).
 All actions supported by the broker are also supported by the agent.
 The most basic agent acts as a wrapper for commands (simply passing commands through to the broker).
 A more advanced agent could introduce logic inside commands or other authentication systems.

 ###Installation
 ```